-- How the research project represents innovation in breast cancer. - Excellence in scientific and/or clinical approach, properly scoped and clearly achievable within the specified timeframe. - The impact of the proposed research programme on breast cancer in New Zealand and the timeframe in which that impact is likely to be achieved.
-Research programmes that clearly identify a transition to early clinical trial or implementation will be favoured. - The key members of the research team how they will contribute; why this team is well positioned to achieve the research goal. - Where this study sits in the international body of research on the chosen subject: what similar or different approaches are being taken overseas; why this work should be done in New Zealand; why there is value in the BCFNZ funding your team to work in this area rather than relying on overseas findings. - Where relevant, the potential to address specific needs of Māori and Pacific people. - Potential for publication in international, peer-reviewed scientific or medical journals, and a plan for disseminating the results of the research within New Zealand.
+- How the research project represents innovation in breast cancer. - The potential to address gaps in equity, particularly for Māori and Pacific people. - Excellence in scientific and/or clinical approach, properly scoped and clearly achievable within the specified timeframe. - The impact of the proposed research programme on breast cancer in New Zealand and the timeframe in which that impact is likely to be achieved.
+Research programmes that clearly identify a transition to early clinical trial or implementation will be favoured.

+- The key members of the research team how they will contribute; why this team is well positioned to achieve the research goal. - Where this study sits in the international body of research on the chosen subject: what similar or different approaches are being taken overseas; why this work should be done in New Zealand; why there is value in the BCFNZ funding your team to work in this area rather than relying on overseas findings. - Potential for publication in international, peer-reviewed scientific or medical journals, and a plan for disseminating the results of the research within New Zealand.